Steve Smith Sr.

+and the NFL record for most receiving yards (739) through a player's first seven playoff games.

 Early life

 Smith attended University High School in Los Angeles, and was a letterman in football and track & field.
 In football, he played running back and defensive back, and was an All-Metro League selection as well as an All-California Interscholastic Federation selection.
 Smith graduated from University High School in 1997.

 In track & field, he set a handful of school records, was named as an All-City selection as a high-hurdler, and also excelled in the triple jump and 300m hurdles.
 He had personal-bests of 14.95 seconds in the 110m hurdles and 38.73 seconds in the 300m hurdles.

 College career

 After graduating from high school, Smith attended Santa Monica College.
-While playing for the Santa Monica Corsairs football team, Smith quickly defined himself as a talented football player, and earned a starting position.
+While playing for the Santa Monica Corsairs football team, Smith was noticed to be a talented football player, and earned a starting position.
 During this time, Smith was teammates with future NFL wide receiver Chad Johnson, surprising fans of the small college team with their unexpected talents.

 While impressing spectators with his performance on the football field, Santa Monica's head coach, Robert Taylor, encouraged Smith to not play for riches or fame, but to play so that he might earn a scholarship to a Division-I school, where he could receive a better education.
 He also advised Smith and Johnson to not do touchdown celebrations and as Smith said, "they put the cuffs on us."
 Smith took Taylor's advice to heart, and excelled in his academics, not missing a single day of classes while attending Santa Monica.

 After completing two years at Santa Monica College, Smith transferred to the University of Utah, where he established himself as a standout wideout for the Utah Utes football team in the Mountain West Conference where he was a teammate of future NFL running back Mike Anderson.
 While at the University of Utah, Smith set a record for yards per catch with a 20.6 average, and was chosen to play for the conference's all-star team twice.
 In his first season on the team, he ranked 4th in the NCAA in both punt return yards (495) and yard per return (17.1).
 However, he missed their bowl game in his final season due to injury.
 After the Blue–Gray All-Star game on December 25, 2000, Smith began to receive attention from various NFL scouts.
 He was named offensive MVP of the January 13, 2001, East–West Shrine Game.
 Smith finished his time at Utah with 78 receptions for 1,608 yards and 12 touchdowns, with another 1,365 return yards and 4 touchdowns on special teams.

 He and his wife have endowed an athletics scholarship at the University of Utah.